ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   display_name
-    Display name for the user profile (not the userid).
+    Display name for the user profile (the descriptive name shown in listings, not the 8\-character userid used for login).

     This corresponds to the RACF NAME parameter.

+    For example, userid "JSMITH01" might have display\_name "John Smith".

     Maximum length of 20 characters.